 77. Maritime Museum of the Atlantic

 Head over to this museum to immerse yourself in Nova Scotia’s rich maritime heritage!
-Learn about Halifax Explosion, take a closer look at photo collections, sailor’s souvenirs, artifacts, nautical charts and vessel plans, step aboard CSS Acadia and more!
+Learn about the Halifax Explosion, take a closer look at photo collections, sailor’s souvenirs, artifacts, nautical charts and vessel plans, step aboard CSS Acadia and more!

 78. Porter’s Lake Provincial Park